mmeents/DiagramNet/README.md

 DiagramNET is a free open-source diagramming tools written entirely in C#.
 It is targeting .Net 6.0.

-DiagramNet plans to be a package on Nuget (TBD)
+DiagramNet plans to be a package on Nuget https://www.nuget.org/packages/DiagramNet/

-Roadmap,
+Upcomming Roadmap:

 Finish Conversion of control from .Net v2 - .Net 6
   - Enable nullable types and work out explicit definitions of the null types.